 Shortly after completing treatment for breast cancer in 2010, she trained at the Academy of Lymphatic Studies and helped to establish the Vanderbilt Lymphedema Therapy Clinic.
 In 2013, she obtained an advanced certification through the Lymphology Association of North America.

 Her work at Vanderbilt focused on breast cancer rehabilitation, particularly treatment for scar tissue adhesions, functional limitations and Lymphedema.
-At both of the most recent biennial National Lymphedema Network Conferences in 2012 and 2014, she was honored to be selected to present case-study posters.
+At two recent biennial National Lymphedema Network Conferences in 2012 and 2014, she was honored to be selected to present case-study posters.

-Moving to a private practice allows Adie the autonomy to engage in her advocacy activities while continuing to serve those affected by cancer and dealing with lymphedema, conditions she knows personally.
+Enjoying both clinical work and private practice allows Adie the opportunity to participate in a clinical team and also engage in her advocacy activities while continuing to serve those affected by cancer and dealing with lymphedema, conditions she knows personally.